 Notes

-1 This is a compilation of the Racing Bets Levy Act 2009.
-The following table contains information about that Act.
+This is a compilation of the Racing Bets Levy Act 2009 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table